Nestor Gounaris Adjunct Professor of Law

 JD, University of Virginia

-Nestor Gounaris teaches a course in Negotiating a Joint Venture in China at the Washington and Lee University School of Law in the spring of 2021.
+Nestor Gounaris teaches a course in Negotiating a Joint Venture in China at the Washington and Lee University School of Law.
 He is founding partner of China Solutions and has 20 years in-country experience in China, spanning from 1989.
 During this time, he has advised over 600 clients on matters spanning from large scale construction projects to multimillion dollar cross-border trade disputes.

 He started his legal career at the U.S. Justice Department Antitrust Division in Washington, D.C., and then was an associate with O'Melveny & Myers and with Simmons & Simmons in their respective Shanghai offices before establishing China Solution.
 Gounaris also worked for several years throughout Asia-Pacific as Regional Counsel for a NYSEX-listed chemical company with annual revenue nearing $2 billion.